Lau-518/Tableau-challenge/README.md

 ![Citi-Bikes](images/citi-bike-station-bikes.jpg)

-The chosen period to analyse the data was from September 2019 to May 2020, I wanted to know how the pandemic or season affected CitiBike the usage of customers/subscribers.
+The chosen period to analyse the data was from September 2019 to May 2020, I wanted to know how the pandemic or season affected CitiBike bike usage from it's customers/subscribers.
 The datasource on their website [Citi Bike Data](https://wwww.citibikenyc.com/system-data).

 **Questions**